 Nasal inhalant sprays are commonly recommended for the management of allergic and non-allergic rhinitis.
-Nasal sprays deliver medications directly into the nasal passages, where they have a localised effect on the lining of the nasal mucosa.
+Hayfever nasal sprays deliver medication directly into the nasal passages, where they have a localised effect on the lining of the nasal mucosa.
 When used properly, nasal sprays can effectively provide relief from sneezing, itching, nasal congestion, runny nose and postnasal drip, associated with rhinitis.

 There are several different types of nasal spray used within the management of allergic and non-allergic rhinitis.